noahmirtes/job-search-engine/README.md

 Runs the search queries and handles the archive-first ingest flow.

-- asks SerpApi for one page at a time
+- asks SerpAPI for one page at a time
 - stores each returned attempt in `raw_requests`
 - commits that raw row immediately
 - only then upserts normalized jobs
-- writes a JSON backup to `config/raw_response_backup/` if the raw DB write fails
+- If the write to the database fails, it will write a JSON backup to `config/raw_response_backup/` to preserve the raw response from SerpAPI

 ### `app/jobs.py`